DeutscheModelUnitedNations/munify-delegator/README.md

 + **Delegation Management**: Manage Delegations and track their Status (like Payment Status)

 ## Develop Locally
-Make sure you have Docker and node installed.
-Notice that only the frontend as a concept is implemented yet.
+Make sure you have Docker and Bun installed.

 1. Clone the Repository